 This report has been prepared in accordance with the requirements of the Geotechnical Risk Management Policy for Pittwater (2009) as discussed in Section 5 below.
-It is understood that the report will be submitted to Council as part of the DA documentation.
-Our report is preceded by the completed Council Forms 1 and 1a.
+We understand that the development already has DA approval from council, but for completeness, we have completed Council Forms 1 and 1a.

-2 ASSESSMENT METHODOLOGY
+2 ASSESSMENT & INVESTIGATION METHODOLOGY